ying-teaching/python-book/docs/ch08_exception/notes/exception.md

 ## Traceback

 A non-trivial Python program usually has many functions.
-Staring from the `main` function, a function calls one or more functions that call other functions, and so on and so forth.
+Starting from the `main` function, a function calls one or more functions that call other functions, and so on and so forth.
 The calls are represented like a call stack where a caller is below the called function.

 An exception might be raised deeply in a function call.
 Python tries to give a list of functions involved in the exception, from the top most function to the exception location.

-Because the trace message shows the call stack in a reverse order, it is called __traceback__.
+Because the trace message shows the call stack in a reverse order, it is called **traceback**.

 ```python
 def multiplyBy7():